Communication-Efficient Distributed Online Nonconvex Optimization with Time-Varying Constraints: Simulation Example

 In this paper, we show in Theorems 1 and 2 that Algorithms 1 and 2 achieve sublinear bounds on both network regret and cumulative constraint violation for distributed online nonconvex optimization with time-varying constraints.
 More importantly, under Slater’s condition, the network cumulative constraint violation bounds are further reduced.
 To the best of our knowledge, such reductions under Slater’s condition have only been reported in \cite{Yi2024, Zhang2024b} where state-of-the-art results are established for distributed online convex optimization with time-varying constraints and perfect communication is considered.
-Although these studies focus on the convex setting, they remain the most relevant results that are available.
 Therefore, we compare Algorithms~1 and~2 with the algorithms in \cite{Yi2024, Zhang2024b}.
 Note that \cite{Yi2024} considers the full-information feedback setting and \cite{Zhang2024b} considers the two-point bandit feedback setting.
 We set $\rho = 0.1$, $\mathbb{X} = {[ { - 5,5} ]^p}$, $p = 2$, ${m_i} = 2$, and randomly choose each component of ${{S_i}}$ from the uniform distribution in the interval $[ { - 5,5} ]$.
 We assume that the position of the target evolves by

 where ${{Q_t}}$ is randomly generated from Bernoulli distribution with a success probability of $0.5$, and ${X_{0,0}} = {[ {0.8,0.95} ]^T}$.
 Moreover, ${\tau _{i,t}}$ is randomly generated from the uniform distribution from in the interval $[ { 0,0.001} ]$.
-Furthermore, each component of ${B_{i,t}}$ is randomly generated from the uniform distribution in the interval $[ {0,2} ]$, and each component of ${b_{i,t}}$ is randomly generated from the uniform distribution in the interval $[ {b,b+1} ]$ with $b > 0$.
-Note that $b > 0$ guarantees Slater’s condition holds.
-Here we choose $b=0.01$.
+Furthermore, each component of ${B_{i,t}}$ is randomly generated from the uniform distribution in the interval $[ {0,2} ]$, and each component of ${b_{i,t}}$ is randomly generated from the uniform distribution in the interval $[ {b,b+1} ]$.
+Here we choose $b=0.01$ such that Slater’s condition holds.
 In addition, we select the following compressor for Algorithms~1 and~2.

 {\bf{Standard uniform quantizer}}: